abpframework/abp/docs/en/UI/Angular/Confirmation-Service.md

 );
 ```

-- `hideCancelBtn` option is the boolean value that hides or displays the "Cancel" button (hides if `true`).
+- `hideCancelBtn` option hides the cancellation button when `true`.
 Default value is `false`
-- `hideYesBtn` option is the boolean value that hides or displays the "Confirm" button (hides if `true`).
+- `hideYesBtn` option hides the confirmation button when `true`.
 Default value is `false`
-- `cancelText` is the text of the "Cancel" button.
+- `cancelText` is the text of the cancellation button.
 A localization key or localization object can be passed.
 Default value is `AbpUi::Cancel`
-- `yesText` is the text of the "Confirm" button.
+- `yesText` is the text of the confirmation button.
 A localization key or localization object can be passed.
 Default value is `AbpUi::Yes`
 - `messageLocalizationParams` is the interpolation parameters for the localization of the message.
 - `titleLocalizationParams` is the interpolation parameters for the localization of the title.